 Nutrients: Fermenting garlic dramatically raises its health promoting properties and makes it easier for the body to assimilate the many powerful nutrients present.

-Great together with many other vegetables.
+Great together with many vegetables.
 Be careful not adding to much as fermented the flavor can get very strong.
 One or two hot peppers in a batch of a few jars might be all you need.

 Nutrition: Contains powerful enzymes and antioxidants with anti-inflammatory properties.
 Can raise body temperature and promote weight loss.

-Onion (yellow, red, white)
+Onions (yellow, red, white)

-Nice to ferment by itself with some dill, caraway or mustard seeds.
+Nice to ferment by itself with some dill, caraway, or mustard seeds.
 Radishes is also used to prepare kimchi.